sparkapi/SparkAndroid/README.md

 ## Requirements

-* Android 4.0 or later (API level 14 | Ice Cream Sandwich)
+* Android 4.0 or later (API level 14 / Ice Cream Sandwich)
 * Eclipse IDE with Android SDK Tools [installed](http://developer.android.com/sdk/installing/index.html).

 ## Configuration

-Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the SparkAPI.java file (in the com.sparkplatform.api package) and set the `sparkClientKey` and `sparkClientSecret` class variables.
+Once you [register](http://www.sparkplatform.com/register/developers) as a Spark developer and receive your Spark Client Id and Client Secret, open the [SparkAPI.java](./SparkAndroid/blob/master/src/com/sparkplatform/api/SparkAPI.java) file and set the `sparkClientKey` and `sparkClientSecret` class variables.
 You must also set the `sparkAPIUserAgent` with the name of your app or your API requests will not be accepted.
 The `sparkCallbackURL` can also be customized but you most likely will want to use the default value to start.

 ``` java
 public class SparkAPI extends Client {